tomas-fryza/vhdl-course/labs/02-logic/README.md

    $ mkdir 02-logic
    ```

-3. Use your favorite text editor, such as VS Code, Notepad, etc. and create a new file `README.md` in your `02-logic/` folder.
+3. Use your favorite text editor, such as VS Code, Notepad++, etc. and create a new file `README.md` in your `02-logic/` folder.
 Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/02-logic/report.md) to your `02-logic/README.md` file.

 <a name="part2"></a>